-For comparison, passive fractions from Gilbank et al. (2010b), Bauer et al. (2013) and Moustakas et al. (2013) are shown at redshift 0.1 and from Moustakas et al. (2013), Muzzin et al. (2013) and Ilbert et al. (2013) at higher redshifts.
+(2010a), Bauer et al. (2013) and Moustakas et al. (2013) are shown at redshift 0.1 and from Moustakas et al. (2013), Muzzin et al. (2013) and Ilbert et al. (2013) at higher redshifts.
 For most observational data sets shown, the passive fraction is determined based on a colour or SSFR cut as applied in the published data sets.
-Gilbank et al. (2010b) provide tabulated stellar masses and SFRs for each galaxy and we therefore apply the same SSFR cut as we use for the simulation data.
-At redshift 0.1, the dependence of passive fraction on stellar mass is similar for all observational data sets.
-At redshift 1, each observational data set shows the same trend, but there is a difference of up to 0.15 in the passive fraction for $M \lesssim 10^{11} M{\odot}$ for different data sets, and a larger difference above this mass.
-At redshift 2, agreement between data sets is poor.
+Gilbank et al. (2010a) provide tabulated stellar masses and SFRs for each galaxy and we therefore apply the same SSFR cut as we use for the simulation data.
+At redshift 0.1 the dependence of passive fraction on stellar mass is similar for all observational data sets.
+At redshift one, each observational data set shows the same trend, but there is a difference of up to 0.15 in the passive fraction for $M \leq 10^{11} M{\odot}$ for different data sets, and a larger difference above this mass.
+At redshift two agreement between data sets is poor.